What Does a Public Relations Specialist Do?

 So, what does a public relations (PR) specialist do?
 They play an important role in building a brand’s voice, helping the client’s presence rise above the noise.

 Whether planning promotional campaigns or writing press releases, PR specialists build and support a positive image for their client.
-They deliver “strategies, tactics and techniques for sharing organizational news and events while anticipating, analyzing and managing how the public perceives and feels about an individual, company or brand,” said Dr. Karen Wilkinson, associate dean of liberal arts, communication at Southern New Hampshire University (SNHU).
+They deliver “strategies, tactics and techniques for sharing organizational news and events while anticipating, analyzing and managing how the public perceives and feels about an individual, company or brand,” said Dr. Karen Wilkinson, an associate dean of liberal arts, communication at Southern New Hampshire University (SNHU).

 PR specialists — sometimes referred to as communication specialists or press secretaries — are found in nearly all industries, including advertising, business, politics and education, according to the U.S. Bureau of Labor Statistics (BLS).
 Whether in the private, nonprofit or government sector, PR specialists are responsible for a variety of tasks that protect their client’s reputation.